MikeBib/osTicket-Configuration/README.md

 <h2>Installation Steps</h2>

-STEP 1 – Creating Virtual Machine Through Azure
+STEP 1 – Logging into osTicket
 <p>
-Go to portal.azure.com to set up a VM (you can create a free account with $200 credit here https://azure.microsoft.com/en-us/free/).
+Go to portal.azure.com to connect to the Virtual Machine that was created to look up the IP address and then use remote desktop to log into the VM.
 <p>
 EXAMPLE 1A
 <p>
 <img src="https://i.imgur.com/PowGPR4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The next web page you will input several items as shown in EXAMPLE 1B & 1C such as Resource Group, Virtual Machine etc. Ensure to have the inputs be the same as the example photo.
+Since we have admin login credentials we can create users.
+We can also log out of the admin account and log into the agent account to see what they view on their end.
+This project includes creating different user access and tickets assigned.
+This allows me and other to see what using a ticketing system is like from the perspective of the IT Help Desk.
 </p>
 EXAMPLE 1B
 <p>